(1) These procedures are intended to give effect to the uniform implementation of the Outside Work Policy.

 (4) Applicants will be advised of the outcome of their application in writing by the relevant authorizing officer [see clause (2)].
 A copy of the approval will be forwarded to the relevant Executive Member.

 (5) Employees must not commence engagement in outside work without proper written approval to do so.

 (6) Employees must not commence engagement in outside work until the University has been provided with evidence of adequate personal insurance.

-(7) Written declarations are to be submitted to the Deputy Vice Chancellor in the case of academic employees and the Executive Director, Corporate Services for professional employees.
+(7) Written declarations are to be submitted to the Deputy Vice Chancellor in the case of academic employees and the Executive Director, Financial and Human Resources for professional employees.

-(8) The Deputy Vice Chancellor or the Executive Director, Corporate Services will determine any appropriate action to be taken to mitigate the circumstances of a declared conflict of interest.
+(8) The Deputy Vice Chancellor or the Executive Director, Financial and Human Resources will determine any appropriate action to be taken to mitigate the circumstances of a declared conflict of interest.

-(9) Declarations are to be treated with the strictest confidence in accordance with the University's Management Plan.
+(9) Declarations are to be treated with the strictest confidence.

 (10) Outside bodies will forward payments for outside work performed by employees directly to the University.

 (11) The cost of services provided by the University should be determined when the work is approved and before services are provided.
 Please contact the Director, Management Accounting to calculate the appropriate rate.